henzeb/enumhancer/docs/from.md

 YourEnum::tryFrom('DOESNOTEXIST'); // will return null
 ```
 Note: Under the hood it uses the Makers functionality, so you can use lower-
-and uppercase names.
+and uppercase names, and you can also use [Mappers](mappers.md) that you have defined using

-Note: This trait is not enabled by default when
+the `mappers` method and the [Defaults](mappers.md).
+Be aware that those will not work
-using the `Enhancers` trait.
+if you have a backed enum